 When high-speed highway accidents happen in heavy traffic, multiple vehicles may become involved, resulting in pileups that damage many cars and injure or kill multiple people.

-- Injuries, scars, or lacerations caused by a Baton Rouge Car Accident
+- Injuries, scars, or lacerations caused by a Car Accident

 Baton Rouge auto accidents can often lead to scars, lacerations, or disfigurement.
 Sometimes, those accidents come in the form of auto accidents, other times it may be from a dog or animal bite.

 Baton Rouge is actually the second most dangerous city for drivers, which is why the auto insurance rates are 47% more expensive than in safer areas.
-Compared to the usual rates of $1,169, Baton Rouge drivers pay as high as $2,624.
+Compared to the usual rates of $1,169, our drivers pay as high as $2,624.

 For every 100,000 residents, there is an average of 16.6 accidents.
 Unfortunately, you may not be able to avoid some of these dangerous accidents, even by knowing about them.
 Baton Rouge may be a safer city when it comes to theft, but accidents still do happen.